MicroEJ/docs/Tutorials/gettingstarted/Step07.rst

 Images can also be set
 ----------------------

--  Adding the image as shown in step 3
+-  Drawing the image as shown in step 3:

    .. code:: java